Originally posted 2016 - updated 2021:

 I don't like the Ferro rod at all and I now don't encourage the use of Ferro Rods especially in these times of environmental crisis as it is a modern man-made alloy using rare earth metals which have to be mined and the hot sparks are actually very very hot (3000 degree metal shards.)
 The Ferro rod is an all too common bushcraft tool which is also used as an easy way to teach fire lighting by many bushcraft and outdoor educationalists.
 Kid's do like Ferro rods due to the sparks - but they are very hot shards of metal!
 It has it's use for survival situations but I don't agree in their use for an everyday fire lighting tool.

 Ferrocerium is used in many applications such as cigarette lighters - but they only use a small amount unlike ferro rods.

-Please do use common sense when introducing children to fire lighting and teach them about fire safety, and always ensure they are supervised when fire lighting and around fires.
-It is a good idea to have a safe zone around a fire, marked out with sticks.
-Also, the sparks produced from a Fire Steel are very HOT metal shards and can burn skin and catch things alight (e.g. tents) so children should be supervised when using them.
+Please do use common sense if introducing children to fire lighting with ferro rods.
+The sparks produced from a Ferro Rod are very HOT metal shards and can burn skin and catch things alight (e.g. tents) so children should be supervised when using them.